 “Go see if it’s friendly,” Naia whispered to Daniel.

-“It’s your adventure,” Naia reminded him with a shrugged and moved behind him.
+“It’s your adventure,” she reminded him with a shrug and moved behind him.

 The lion lifted its regal head and its golden eyes seared Daniel with interest.

 The gaze was intelligent but Daniel didn’t know if that was a good thing or not but he nodded to Naia and said, “Okay, take Jenny’s hand and keep her here.”

 “He’s not going to hurt you,” Jenny told him.

 Daniel hoped not as he slowly approached the large beast.

 “You really should eat now,” said the lion, “You’re going to need your strength for the rest of this adventure,” and then it yawned and put its head back on its paws.

 Daniel froze on the spot, “You are her toy lion?”

 “Yes, and I really wish she’d name me already, I know I’m a lion but I have no identity beyond that.”